Join us for the 2026 Comparative Drama Conference at the University of Wisconsin, Madison, July 9-11, 2026

 Prior to UW, Ann was on the faculty at Purdue University and Loyola University Chicago where she founded Room(s) Theatre, an interdisciplinary organization devoted to performance-based research related to gender.
 Ann was a member of the Brecht Company in Ann Arbor, MI from 1987-1992 and performed in Stockholm and Prague with the American Drama Group and British Festival Theatre Company.
 Ann is founding co-editor of the Peer-Reviewed Section of the SDC Journal (Stage Directors and Choreographers Society) and an elected member of the National Theatre Conference (NTC).
 She holds a BA in Drama from the Residential College of the University of Michigan, and an MFA in Directing from Northwestern University.

-The 2026 Comparative Drama Conference is hosted by the UW-Madison School of Education’s Department of Theatre and Drama and the office of Professional Learning and Community Education (PLACE).
-This partnership was made possible by the generosity of the School of Education Dean’s Office, and the Interdisciplinary Theatre Studies Program.
+The Comparative Drama Conference (CDC) is hosted by the Department of Theatre and Drama and the office of Professional Learning and Community Education (PLACE) in the School of Education at the University of Wisconsin-Madison.
+This partnership was made possible by the generosity of the School of Education Dean’s Office.
+The conference is also supported by the Interdisciplinary Theatre Studies Program (ITS) in the College of Letters and Sciences.

 *PLACE is committed to creating inclusive and accessible events.
 If you need accommodations, please make sure to include this information when you register for this event.
 If accommodation needs arise after registration, please contact us at conferences@education.wisc.edu at least two weeks before the event.
 While we will do our best to fulfill late requests, we may not always be able to guarantee them.